The number of real zeros of elliptic polynomials: Introduction and main results

-In this paper, we are interested in finding a complete asymptotic expansion of the variance, and the leading asymptotic behaviors of the cumulants and central moments for the number of zeros in the large degree limit.
-These leading terms play an important role in understanding the large $n$ behavior as well as the limiting law of $N_n(a,b)$.
-As a consequence, we examine the conditions on $(a,b)$ under which $N_n(a,b)$ satisfies the CLT and a strong law of large numbers.
-Our approach is quite general, but we only focus on elliptic polynomials with normally distributed coefficients.
-This kind of polynomial arises when considering the quantum mechanics of a spin $\rm S$ system whose modulus $S$ is conserved (see, for example, Bogomolny, Bohias, and Leb{\oe}uf \cite{BBL}).
-Therefore, the geometric structure of elliptic polynomials is of significant interest for applications to quantum chaos.
-In addition, such a random polynomial has been intensively studied because of its mathematical properties (see Ancona and Letendre \cite{AL}, Bleher and Di \cites{BD, BD1}, Dalmao \cite{D}, Flasche and Kabluchko \cite{FK}, Edelman and Kostlan \cite{EK}, Nguyen and Vu \cite{NV}, Schehr and Majumdar \cite{SM}, Tao and Vu \cite{TV}).
-To illustrate, let us quote here a sentence from \cite{EK} by Edelman and Kostlan: ``This particular random polynomial is probably the more natural definition of a random polynomial''.
-In the literature, elliptic polynomials are sometimes called $SO(2)$ random polynomials because their $k$-point joint probability distribution of zeros is $SO(2)$-invariant for all $k\ge 1$ (see Bleher and Di \cite{BD} for more details).
+This paper is dedicated to establishing a full asymptotic expansion for the variance, along with sharp estimates for the cumulants and moments, of the number of real zeros of certain Gaussian processes.
+These findings are essential in comprehending the behavior and the limiting law of the real zeros.
+Our exploration begins with Gaussian elliptic polynomials, which arise when considering the quantum mechanics of a spin $\rm S$ system whose modulus $S$ is conserved (see Bogomolny, Bohias, and Leb{\oe}uf \cite{BBL}).
+These polynomials are highly relevant for applications in quantum chaos and have been extensively studied in the mathematical literature (see Ancona and Letendre \cite{AL}, Bleher and Di \cites{BD, BD1}, Dalmao \cite{D}, Edelman and Kostlan \cite{EK}, Flasche and Kabluchko \cite{FK}, Nguyen and Vu \cite{NV}, Schehr and Majumdar \cite{SM}, Tao and Vu \cite{TV}).
+Additionally, our investigation extends to nondegenerate Gaussian analytic functions, leading to the establishment of new findings concerning the Gaussian Weyl series and Weyl polynomials.
+These random analytic functions are also objects of considerable interest in probability theory and mathematical physics (see Do and Vu \cite{DV}, Edelman and Kostlan \cite{EK}, Flasche and Kabluchko \cite{FK}, Nazarov and Sodin \cite{NS}, Nguyen and Vu \cite{NV}, Schehr and Majumdar \cite{SM}, Tao and Vu \cite{TV}).